abelardopardo/ontask_b/GOVERNANCE.md

 ## Decision making process

-The decission making process used in the project will have three stages:
+The decision making process used in the project will have three stages:

 - Consultations with the contributors (optional) through the GitHub Issue system

 - Discussion withe the maintainers (optiona) through the GitHub Issue system or other channels such as private email

-- Final decission by the owner.
+- Final decision by the owner.

 ## Contribution process